IKIM-Essen/ClusterDocs/docs/reference/access-ssh-vscode.md

 Remove key material, usernames, local paths, and tokens before sharing a debug log with support.

+During or after migration, do not approve an unexpected SSH identity warning and do not delete host records merely to make the warning disappear.
+Close the client, run the RCC connection test and use its repair action.
+Report the generated support code if repair fails.

 ## Use VS Code Remote SSH

 1. Install Visual Studio Code and Microsoft's **Remote - SSH** extension.
 2. Confirm terminal SSH works first.
+3. If RCC Connect is active, run its test and repair action before opening VS Code.
+The kit selects its dedicated SSH configuration and, where necessary, its maintained SSH executable.
-3. Open **Remote Explorer** and select `{{ ssh_alias }}` from the SSH targets.
+4. Open **Remote Explorer** and select the approved RCC alias from the SSH targets.
-4. Open only the project or source directory you need.
+5. Open only the project or source directory you need.
-5. Keep data, environment, cache, and generated-result directories out of workspace-wide search.
+6. Keep data, environment, cache, and generated-result directories out of workspace-wide search.

+Do not manually accept an unexpected identity warning in VS Code.
+Close it and run the RCC connection test instead.
+See the [SSH host-identity policy](../policies/ssh-host-identity.md) for the architecture and rollout controls.

 VS Code uses `rg` for full-text search.
 A recursive search over large shared storage or an environment containing thousands of files can create substantial